Part 11: Writers, Thinkers, & the Past is Never Dead

 Who was Leonard Bishop?
 I looked him up, found out he'd passed away in 2002.
 Here's Leonard Bishop's Wikipedia page.

 After finding out who Leonard Bishop was, I decided to look up his son and write him an email, just to see if he remembered my father at all.
-His father had passed away, he told me when we spoke on the phone, and he didn't remember my dad, but we had a nice chat.
+His father had passed away, and he didn't remember my dad, but we had a nice chat.
 This is what I've been up to all these years, sometimes I'll call someone up and interview them, just to find out what the relationship was, or what people remember.
 It's become a strange hobby of mine.
 Some people like bowling, some play card games, I call up people who knew my father.
 I've had some great conversations.

 I believe my father met Leonard Bishop when they were both homeless and riding the rails, and it might've been Bishop who encouraged my father to write.
 After I was born in Portland in 1965, my father left us for San Francisco, and sent for us later, (we were evicted from the apartment Dad rented while he was away) using bad checks to buy airline tickets.

 Riley writes about Leonard Bishop in San Francisco in his journal as if they already knew one another.
 I do recommend reading Leonard Bishop's Wikipedia page, what a fascinating person, what a journey he had.
 Both men were writers, and perhaps that connected them.
 They'd both experienced abuse and homelessness, and ended up being thinkers and storytellers.
 Although Bishop was younger, he may have mentored my father's writing, because Bishop became a writing teacher.
 Who knows, it might've been the other way around.